Healthcare in China: Gender-affirming care

 Although research on health care and gender in China often employs languages that are strictly gendered, access to gender affirming care in China remains an important issue to be examined.
 There is currently no national survey on the amount of individuals seeking gender affirming care.
 It is estimated that there are around 400,000 individuals seeking gender-affirming surgery in China in 2017.
 It is difficult for transgender and gender non-conforming individuals to access gender affirming care in China, and this has an adverse effect on both their physical well-being and mental health.
 There are minimal resources found with accessing gender affirming care (such as hormonal therapy or gender-affirming surgery) in China and high rates of suicide ideation and self-harm tendency are found in the transgender and gender non-conforming population.
 Transgender and gender non-conforming individuals in China have a high prevalence of depression, anxiety, and stress-related disorders.
 Due to the state's failure in regulating prescriptions drugs in general and silencing discourse related to trans people, many trans people have to access such prescription hormone replacement therapy (HRT) drugs through black markets, which comes with its own risks of inappropriate dosage/wrong combination and subpar quality.

-In recent years, despite the state cracking down on queer content online, progress has been made in regards to gender affirming care.
+In recent years progress has been made in regards to gender affirming care.
 The first medical team specializing in gender affirming care is placed in the Peking University Third Hospital.
 This is the first of its kind health care institution pioneering gender affirming care for trans people in China.
 In 2021, the first clinic providing gender affirming care to transgender children in China opened in Shanghai.
 In 2022, the National Health Commission of China published Management Specification on Gender Reassignment Technology, in which it requires gender replacement surgery be provided only to individuals who are at least 18 years old, unmarried, and have demonstrated desire to undergo the surgery for at least five years.